 Get ready!
 I have very exciting news to share with you!
-I will be teaching my first official class at a Pilates studio, One Pilates and Fitness.
+I will be teaching my first official class at a Pilates studio.
 I have been doing Pilates at this studio myself for at least a year (but probably close to two) and have loved it.
 Now, I will actually be on the calendar and teaching my own class on Sundays starting in a couple of weeks!
 It feels a little surreal and unexpected, but I’m ready.
 It’s great to start at a place I feel comfortable and work alongside instructors that I greatly admire.
 Can’t wait for all the new possibilities and changes to come.
 One step at a time, right?

 With all the exciting changes around me, I have been reflecting on what to do to slow down and ground myself.
 A lot of that for me is committing myself to my own Pilates practice, or committing myself to my mat and getting back into meditation.
 You may think that it’s easy since I teach Pilates, but when I teach it’s all about the class, and each individual in the class is my priority – I’m not there to get my own “workout”.